-Project Title Turxtun Park Tennis Courts and Fence Project Number Initiating Department Recreation and Parks Asset Category Asset Number Priority Score Project Description The twelve tennis courts located at True of refurbishment, and the surrounding f replaced.
-The courts will be repaired at fences will be replaced including entrar replaced. ences need to be nd resurfaced, and the Regulatory or Legal Mandates lecessity ts and fencing are in co rences pose a safety haz Prior Funding FY2018: \$613,603 Non-City sour rces of funding n Space \$460,200 FY19 Budget commitment allows project Project to be completed with prior year Project Years Total Proje \$613,603 ct Budget
+Project Title Turxtun Park Tennis Courts and Fence Project Nu mber Initiating Department Recreation and Parks Asset Category Asset Number Priority Score 66 Project Description The twelve tennis courts located at Tru of refurbishment, and the surrounding replaced.
+The courts will be repaired a fences will be replaced including entra replaced. fences need to be and resurfaced, and the Regulatory or Legal Mandates Operational Necessity Existing courts and fencing are in constant need of repair and existing fences pose a safety hazard.
+Prior Funding FY2018: \$613,603 Non-City sources of funding Program Open Space \$460,200 FY19 Budget commitment allows project Project to be completed with prior year Project Years Total Project Budget \$613,603

-Truxtun Park Tennis Courts and Fence Prior Approved FY2019 FY2020 FY2021 FY2022 FY2023 FY2024 Total project cost • • •

-Appropriations request program program program program program prior year in Total Project Cost
+Truxtun Park Tennis Courts and Fence Prior Approved Appropriations FY2019 request FY2020 program FY2021 program FY2022 program FY2023 program FY2024 program Total project cost Total project cost - prior year Increase (Decrease) in Total Project Cost

-Bonds 153,403 153,403 - 153,403
+Bonds 153,403 153,403 153,403 -

 Pay-go - - - -

 Grants 460,200 460,200 460,200 -

 Other - - - -

-613,603 - - - - - - 613,603 460,200 153,403
+613,603 - - - - - - 613,603 613,603 -

-Project Title South Southwood Sidewalk and Stormy Management Project Num itiating Department blic Works Asset Category Asset Numbe er Pr 66 iority Score Project Description Phase 1: Feasibility Study of the existing the project boundaries to determine pote connecting missing sidewalk sections a existing sidewalks to ADA compliant. almost three miles of roads with and apright of way.
+Project Title South Southwood Sidewalk and Stormy Management Project Num itiating Department blic Works Asset Category Asset Number Pr 66 iority Score Project Description Phase 1: Feasibility Study of the existing the project boundaries to determine pote connecting missing sidewalk sections a existing sidewalks to ADA compliant. almost three miles of roads with and apright of way.
 Evaluation of stormwater the project boundaries to address drainat treat runoff for the additional impervious sidewalks and for treatment of the exist The GIS Database will be updated with accurately show our infrastructure.
 Evaluation of right of way for installat gutter and roadway.
 Please note, this pright of way acquisition will be donated purchased.
 Phase 2: Engineering and design of the Phase 3: Construction of the project. ential areas fo nd upgrading This area incl proximate 40 management age complaints as area added ing imperviou in this project aluation of sto tructure is need ion of sidewal roject assume I to the city ar or the udes foot within s and to by the us areas. t area to ormdrain eded.
 Iks, curb, s that the ad not Regulatory or Legal Mandates Operational Necessity Provides access to ADA compliant sidewalks and better connection to Wiley H. Bates Heritage Park.
 Stormwater Management will reduce help reduce runoff and promote infiltration in areas where there are none currently.
 Prior Funding Non-City sources or runaing FY2019 Budget commitment allows proj Funding not recommended for FY2019 Project Years FY2020 - FY202 Total Project Budget2\$2,699,550